Cyphershadow24ar/Leet-Code/README.md

 68. (2402) Meeting Rooms III
 69. (2410) Maximum Matching of Players With Trainers
 70. (2438) Range Product Queries of Powers
+71. (2528) Maximize the minimum Powered City
-71. (2561) Rearranging Fruits
+72. (2561) Rearranging Fruits
-72. (2598) Smallest Missing Non-negative Integer After Operations
+73. (2598) Smallest Missing Non-negative Integer After Operations
-73. (2749) Minimum Operations to Make the Integer Zero
+74. (2749) Minimum Operations to Make the Integer Zero
-74. (2787) Ways to Express an Integer as Sum of Powers
+75. (2787) Ways to Express an Integer as Sum of Powers
-75. (3000) Maximum Area of Longest Diagonal Rectangle
+76. (3000) Maximum Area of Longest Diagonal Rectangle
-76. (3003) Maximize the Number of Partitions After Operations
+77. (3003) Maximize the Number of Partitions After Operations
-77. (3021) Alice and Bob Playing Flower Game
+78. (3021) Alice and Bob Playing Flower Game
-78. (3025) Find the Number of Ways to Place People I
+79. (3025) Find the Number of Ways to Place People I
-79. (3027) Find the Number of Ways to Place People II
+80. (3027) Find the Number of Ways to Place People II
-80. (3100) Water Bottles II
+81. (3100) Water Bottles II
-81. (3136) Valid Word
+82. (3136) Valid Word
-82. (3147) Taking Maximum Energy From the Mystic Dungeon
+83. (3147) Taking Maximum Energy From the Mystic Dungeon
-83. (3186) Maximum Total Damage With Spell Casting
+84. (3186) Maximum Total Damage With Spell Casting
-84. (3195) Find the Minimum Area to Cover All Ones I
+85. (3195) Find the Minimum Area to Cover All Ones I
-85. (3197) Find the Minimum Area to Cover All Ones II
+86. (3197) Find the Minimum Area to Cover All Ones II
-86. (3201) Find the Maximum Length of Valid Subsequence I
+87. (3201) Find the Maximum Length of Valid Subsequence I
-87. (3202) Find the Maximum Length of Valid Subsequence II
+88. (3202) Find the Maximum Length of Valid Subsequence II
-88. (3217) Delete Nodes From Linked List Present in Array
+89. (3217) Delete Nodes From Linked List Present in Array
-89. (3289) The Two Sneaky Numbers of Digitville
+90. (3289) The Two Sneaky Numbers of Digitville
 71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 70. (3307) Find the K-th Character in String Game II
 71. (3318) Find X-Sum of All K-Long Subarrays I